syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-forms.md

 ### Customize the signed date

-The signedDate parameter in the [PdfSignatureField](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Interactive.PdfSignatureField.html) class allows you to specify a custom date when signing a PDF document.
+The signedDate parameter in the [PdfSignature](https://help.syncfusion.com/cr/document-processing/Syncfusion.Pdf.Security.PdfSignature.html) class allows you to specify a custom date when signing a PDF document.
 Refer to the following example for more details.

 {% tabs %}

 {% highlight c# tabtitle="C# [Cross-platform]"  %}

-//Create a new PDF document.
+//Creates a new PDF document.
 PdfDocument document = new PdfDocument();
-//Add a new page to PDF document.
+//Adds a new page.
 PdfPage page = document.Pages.Add();
-//Create PDF Signature field.
-PdfSignatureField signatureField = new PdfSignatureField(page, "Signature");
+//Creates a digital signature.
-//Set properties to the signature field. signatureField.Signature = new PdfSignature(page, "Signature", new DateTime(2019, 12, 24, 10, 50, 10));
+PdfSignature signature = new PdfSignature(page, "Signature", new DateTime(2020, 12, 24, 10, 50, 10));
-signatureField.Bounds = new RectangleF(0, 400, 90, 20);
+signature.TimeStampServer = new TimeStampServer(new Uri("http://timestamp.digicert.com"));
-signatureField.ToolTip = "Signature";
+signature.SignedName = "Test";
-//Add the form field to the document. document.Form.Fields.Add(signatureField);
-//Creating the stream object.
+signature.Bounds = new RectangleF(new PointF(0, 0), new SizeF(200, 100));
+//Save the document into stream.
 MemoryStream stream = new MemoryStream();
-//Save the PDF document to stream. document.Save(stream);
+document.Save(stream);
 //Close the document.
 document.Close(true);